techiebod/ubuntu-zfs-installer/README.md

 sudo ./scripts/zfs-snapshot-manager.sh cleanup zroot/ROOT/plucky base-os
 ```

+### Offsite Replication, Bookmarks, and syncoid

+For offsite or remote backup, this system supports common ZFS replication workflows using tools like [syncoid](https://github.com/jimsalterjrs/sanoid), [zrepl](https://zrepl.github.io/), or native `zfs send/receive` with bookmarks.

+- **Local snapshot retention** is managed by sanoid or your chosen snapshot tool (e.g., keep 30 daily snapshots).
+- **Bookmarks** are automatically left behind for each snapshot sent to a remote system.
+These bookmarks are lightweight pointers that remain even after the original snapshot is deleted locally.
+- **Purpose of bookmarks:** Bookmarks allow replication tools to resume incremental replication from the last sent snapshot, even if the local snapshot has been pruned.
+They also serve as restore points for offsite recovery.
+- **Automation:** You can automate replication using systemd timers, cron jobs, or other scheduling tools as appropriate for your environment.

+**Best practice:**

+> Local snapshots are pruned according to your retention policy, but bookmarks persist for all snapshots sent offsite.
+This enables efficient, reliable incremental replication and offsite restore, without cluttering your local system with old snapshots.

+This is a recommended and widely used approach for ZFS backup and disaster recovery.

 ### Etckeeper Integration

 All `/etc` changes are automatically tracked in git with meaningful commit messages: